ErnestL/Interview-Challenges/README.md

 A fairly accurate but computationally more expensive approach to calculating distances between two points using latitude and longitude is by using the Haversine formula.
 The approach taken here was rather to use another formula that was found to be accurate to within a few metres and computationally less expensive.
 Although this method of computation is known to produce increasingly higher levels of errors with increasing distances between two points it was found to be adequate for our purposes.

 Another approach that was taken to reduce search time was through the use of multi-threading.
 Two seperate threads were spawned from our main application whereby each thread would only be responsible for searching through one half of the file data i.e. the first thread would search from the start of the file data until mid-point while the second thread would start from mid-point until the end of the file data.
+The program will create the number of threads specified by the THREADS macro value and therefore distribute the workload.

 # Assumptions: